Tooloop/Tooloop-Packages/README.md

 # Tooloop Packages

-This repository contains all apps, that come bundled with Tooloop OS.
+This repository contains presentations and addons, that come bundled with Tooloop OS.
 It’s also a great place to get information on how to build your own package.